Nightlord851108/Note/algorithms/tree/RedBlackTree.md

 }
 ```
 ## Rotation
-To keep the tree with the red-black tree property when we insert/delete an element to/from a red-black tree, we needs rotation to balance the tree structure.
+To keep the tree with the red-black tree property when we insert/delete an element to/from a red-black tree, we needs rotation to balance the tree structure.

 refs: http://alrightchiu.github.io/SecondRound/red-black-tree-rotationxuan-zhuan.html